elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 In the example above, we defined an anonymous function that receives two arguments, `a` and `b`, and returns the result of `a + b`.
 The arguments are always on the left-hand side of `->` and the code to be executed on the right-hand side.
 The anonymous function is stored in the variable `add`.

-Parenthesised arguments after the anonymous function indicate that we want the function to be evaluated, not just its definition returned.
+We can invoke anonymous functions by passing arguments to it.
 Note that a dot (`.`) between the variable and parentheses is required to invoke an anonymous function.
 The dot ensures there is no ambiguity between calling the anonymous function matched to a variable `add` and a named function `add/2`.
-We will explore named functions when dealing with [Modules and Functions](/getting-started/modules-and-functions.html), since named functions can only be defined within a module.
+We will write our own named functions when dealing with [Modules and Functions](/getting-started/modules-and-functions.html).
 For now, just remember that Elixir makes a clear distinction between anonymous functions and named functions.

 Anonymous functions in Elixir are also identified by the number of arguments they receive.
 We can check if a function is of any given arity by using `is_function/2`: